 E. Policy on Expenses

-2. For SEJ staff and contractors: All reasonable and acceptable travel expenses will be paid for assigned business-related trips.
-Acceptable expenses include transportation, hotel, meals, and incidentals.
-Meal and incidental expenses (per diem) and mileage reimbursement shall be limited to the rates set by the Internal Revenue Service.
+a) For SEJ staff and contractors: All reasonable and acceptable travel expenses will be paid for assigned business-related trips.
+Acceptable expenses include transportation, hotel, meals and incidentals.
+Meal and incidental expenses (per diem) and mileage reimbursement shall not exceed the rates set by the Internal Revenue Service.
 Employees will be reimbursed only for actual expenses under the per diem limit.
 Hotels and airlines used shall be economical, clean and safe.
-If the trip involves additional non-work related events or travel, the employee should deduct the additional time-based costs (rental cars, hotel rooms) from the reimbursement.
+If the trip involves additional non-SEJ related events or travel, the employee or contractor should deduct the additional time-based costs (rental cars, hotel rooms) from the reimbursement.

 First and business class travel and accommodations will not be reimbursed.
-Intermediate classes or seat upgrades to extended pitch seats may be eligible in certain low-cost airlines for flights over 2 hours.
-In situations of disability, physical impairment, or other hardship, the Executive Director (or ExComm, in the case of the Executive Director) can authorize exceptions to these rules.
+In situations of disability, physical impairment or other hardship, the Executive Director (or Executive Committee, in the case of the Executive Director) can authorize exceptions to these rules.

-4. Reimbursement requests for SEJ staff, contractors, speakers, and board members must be filed within 60 days of the conclusion of the trip.
-Reimbursement requests must be submitted via the online expense form or sent to the SEJ headquarters, including receipts that show the date, location, vendor, goods/services, and the amount to be reimbursed.
-For cash expenses without receipts, please include a detailed list including date, location, goods/services, and amount.
-All expenses over $75 require a receipt, and every effort should be made to submit receipts for all expenses.
-Legible photos and scans are accepted.
-Receipts for charges made to SEJ travel cards should be uploaded or documented in the financial files.
+c) Reimbursement requests must be filed within 30 days of the conclusion of the trip.
+Reimbursement requests must be submitted via the online expense form including itemized receipts.
+For cash expenses without receipts, please include a detailed list including date, location, goods/services and amount.
+All expenses over $50 require a receipt, and every effort should be made to submit legible copies of receipts for all expenses.

 F. Financial and Accounting Controls